ergest/sql_patterns/Book/chap3.md

 FROM <cte2_name>
 ```

-This pattern allows for a lot of flexibility with multi-step calculations.
-We'll see that later.
+We'll talk about chaining in a little bit.

-When CTEs are used it lets us read a query top to bottom and easily understand what's going on.
-When sub-queries are used, it's a lot harder to trace the logic and figure out which column is defined where and what scope it has because you have to read the innermost subquery first.
+When you use CTEs you can read a query top to bottom and easily understand what's going on.
+When you use sub-queries it's a lot harder to trace the logic and figure out which column is defined where and what scope it has.
+You have to read the innermost subquery first and then remember each of the definitions.

-Just because we can chain CTEs, it doesn't mean we can do that infinitely.
-There are practical limitations on levels of chaining because after a while the query will end up becoming computationally complex.
-This depends on the database system you're using.

 ## Query Decomposition
-In order to understand how to break down a large, complex query into CTEs we need to think about what we want to achieve and map out a solution.
-We're looking to build a table at the `user_id, date` level starting from tables with user activity and date.
+Getting our user data from the current form to the final form of one row per user is not something that can be done in a single step.
+Well you probably could hack something together that works but that will not be very easy to maintain.
+It's a complex query.

+In order to solve it, we need to decompose (break down) our complex query into smaller, easier to write pieces.
+Here's how to think about it:

 We know that a user can perform any of the following activities on any given date:
 1. Post a question